obsidian-toaster/project/code-of-conduce.md

 The board which is a kanban view will help us to figure out what should be tracked, included into a sprint or not, discussed, reviewed....
 It could be possible that some tasks will not been linked to a JIRA or Github issue as they correspond to a request to create a document, contact a group, team, configure a machine, ... or could be used to translate a user story to ERD response which contains sometimes link(s) to jira/bugzilla/...
 (example : https://trello.com/b/wqe9UaaZ/developer-experience)

+### Trello card

+A trello card can be created from GMail at the condition that you have installed the Chrome extension ("https://chrome.google.com/webstore/detail/gmail-to-trello/oceoildfbiaeclndnjknjpfaoofeekgl").
+When you will create from an email a card, you can select the board and the list where the card should be created

+When a Trello card is crated, please add it to the list "New" in order to review it with the members part of the board.
+When they will run their weekly call, the "new" listed cards will be reviewed, accepted or refused and assigned to resources including also the definition of a due date.
+The dates defined for the cards will allow us using the power-ups "calendar" app to define sprints like also to review the tasks assigned during the weekly call.

 ### Meeting minutes